 How to Store, Freeze, and Reheat

-To freeze, wrap up the foil packets as though you are about to grill them, then stack the packets in a resealable bag and freeze for up to 2 months.
+- Freeze: Wrap up the foil packets as though you are about to grill them, then stack them in a resealable bag and freeze for up to 2 months.
 Let packets thaw in the refrigerator overnight before grilling or baking.

 Leave a Reply